asvinp/HoloFire/README.md

 ##### Hints

 The hints bar is positioned at the top of the HUD and is only available at beginner levels as it is to give the user tips on how to successfully escape the fire.
-For example, the user is hinted to crouch and move forward in a very smoky area as shown in Figure 11, above.
+For example, the user is hinted to crouch and move forward in a very smoky area.

 ##### Directional Indicator